twingly/twingly-amqp/README.md

 ### Customize options

-If you don't have the RabbitMQ hosts, user or password in your ENV you can set them via `Twingly::AMQP.configure.connection_options` before you create an instance of `Subscription` or `Pinger`.
+If you don't have the RabbitMQ hosts, user or password in your ENV you can set them via the configuration block `Twingly::AMQP.configure`, see example below, before you create an instance of `Subscription` or `Pinger`.
 All options are sent to `Bunny.new`, see the [documentation][ruby-bunny] for all available options.

 *Options set via `configure.connection_options` take precedence over the options defined in `ENV`.*